678999821/678999821/README.md

 im a he/him but any prns are ok <br>
-not sober most of the time. but im not drunk bro
+not sober most of the time. but im not drunk either c+h enc unless stated so. :)

-c+h with me lord how many times is it needed for me to repeat that people can c+h <br>
-in the noncorniest way: i dont bite that hard, please Interact. this game gets boring <br>

 ⸻⸻⸻